 Christmas is a time for families across the world to come together and, by nature, such gatherings involve food.
 While Americans may reach for a slice of Christmas ham, Mexicans will be unwrapping tamales, and Germans will be munching on stollen.
-Click through this slideshow for this list of 7 mouthwatering Christmas dishes across the world.Continue to 2 of 8 below.
+Check out what people are eating for Christmas in other countries.

 Vitel Tone (Argentina)

 Italian immigrants brought vitello tonnato to Argentina in the late 19th century and the dish was a hit.
 Veal slices are served with a tuna sauce, topped with capers and hard-boiled eggs.
 Served cold, vitel tone is a perfect summery and light accompaniment for Argentina's brutally hot Christmas.

 Probably the most famous African dish, doro wat is traditionally served during the Ethiopian holiday season for feasts.
 The super spicy, mouth-tingling chicken stew is made with minimal fat, by cooking chicken chunks with a base of onions and berbere (a very spicy chili blend), with honey wine, and adding hard-boiled eggs at the end of the cooking process.
 Doro wat is served on top of Ethiopia's unique sourdough sponge known as injera.

 Stollen is a bread-like fruitcake, made by adding chopped nuts, dried fruits, and candied citrus zest to a flour and water dough.
 Stollen has been a Christmas favorite since the Middle Ages.
 Each year, the city of Dresden in Germany bakes a gigantic stollen which is paraded around the city on a horse-drawn carriage.
 A master baker then cuts the stollen with a 1.6-meter long knife that weighs 12 pounds.

 Imbuljuta tal-Qastan (Malta)